lstefano71/Verity/README.md

 ### 1. Terminal UI (stdout)

 During operation, Verity displays a live progress bar.
-Upon completion, it prints a summary and, if issues were found, a detailed diagnostic table.
+Upon completion, it prints a summary and, if issues were found (or if `--showTable` is used), a detailed diagnostic table.

 ```
 Verity v1.0.0 - Checksum Verifier